 The home of the Independent Dental Practice, here in Acklam, Middlesbrough.

-WELCOME BACK -WE REMAIN OPEN (ALTHOUGH MIDDLESBROUGH NOW HAS TIGHTER RESTRICTIONS,) FOR IMPORTANT ROUTINE APPOINTMENTS AND MOST TREATMENTS.
-PLEASE ATTEND THE PRACTICE FOR YOUR APPOINTMENTS AND TAKE TIME TO READ THE LATEST INFORMATION BELOW BEFORE YOU ATTEND, OR CONTACT THE PRACTICE.
+WELCOME BACK -WE REMAIN OPEN THROUGH LOCKDOWN AND TIER RESTRICTIONS FOR YOUR IMPORTANT ROUTINE APPOINTMENTS AND TREATMENTS.
+PLEASE ATTEND THE PRACTICE FOR YOUR APPOINTMENTS AND TAKE TIME TO READ THE LATEST INFORMATION BELOW BEFORE YOU ATTEND OR CONTACT THE PRACTICE.

 As a Dental Practice, we work in an environment where the prevention of the spread of a whole range of infections is woven into everything we do.
 Our team have always worked tirelessly in the background to achieve this safe environment for you.
 In addition to our usual scrupulous cross infection control measures, throughout lockdown we have been paying particularly close attention to all professional guidance and updates related more specifically to Coronavirus.